-INFO-I 573 Programming for Science Informatics (3 cr.)
+INFO-I 573 Programming for Chemical & Life Science Informatics (3 cr.)
 Students will receive a thorough understanding of software development for chem- and bioinformatics, and broaden experience of working in a scientific computing group.
 Topics include programming for the web, depiction of chemical and biological structures in 2D and 3D, science informatics tool kits, software APIS, AI and machine-learning algorithm development, high performance computing, database management, managing a small software development group, and design and usability of science informatics software.

 INFO-I 585 Bioinspired Computing (3 cr.)
 Biologically-inspired computing is an interdisciplinary field devoted to computational methods modeled after natural design principles.
 The goal is to produce informatics tools with enhanced robustness, scalability, flexibility and natural human-machine interaction.
-Topics include: Self-organization, Evolutionary Systems, Cellular Automata, Boolean Networks, L-Systems, Collective and Swarm Behavior, Artificial Immune Systems, Complex Networks.
-Credit given for only one of INFO-I 585 or I 485.
+Topics include: Selforganization, Evolutionary Systems, Cellular Automata, Boolean Networks, L-Systems, Collective and Swarm

+Behavior, Artificial Immune Systems, Complex Networks.
+Credit not given for both INFO-I 585 and I 485.

 INFO-I 586 Artificial Life (3 cr.)
 Artificial life is a broad discipline encompassing the origins, modeling, and synthesis of natural and artificial living entities and systems.
 Artificial intelligence, as a discipline, tries to model and understand intelligent systems and behavior, typically at the human level.
-Credit given for only one of INFO-I 586 or I 486.
+Credit not given for both INFO-I 586 and I 486.